 As with anything, start with small ideas and the basics.
 Talk about how money is exchanged for items, maybe with the help of a grocery store playset or some fake money and items around the house.
 You should also explain where the money comes from, and that you have to work to get money.
 This teaches them the basics that they will need to know, and it shows them how important it is to earn money.
 You can also take your child food shopping with you and explain what all the prices on the shelves mean, and explain that you're giving the money to the cashier to buy the items.

-Once your child has their own GoHenry prepaid debit card, you can also explain to them how their balance works.
+Once your child has their own GoHenry kids debit card, you can also explain to them how their balance works.
 You can encourage them to check their balance before buying anything to check that they have enough money, and they can see the balance go down when they buy something.

 Examples of how to teach a child to count money

 - Identify and define different coins - The first step to teaching your child about money is to explain what different coins are.
 You can test your child by asking them to tell you the values a little while later.

 - Add visual reminders - The shape of coins is important for children to identify them.
 A great way to help with this is to draw out bigger versions of coins and label them as a visual reminder.
 This can also help them sort coins into the right piles.

 - Giving change from £1 - Using a play shop scenario, you can help your child work out what the change would be from different purchases.
 If your child is not yet confident counting to 100, you can do this with round numbers.
 For example, help them work out how much change there would be from a 50p purchase before moving on to other multiples of ten and then multiples of five.

 - Different ways to make £1 - Give your child different coins and ask how they would make £1 from an assortment of smaller coins.
 Depending on the age of your child, you might want to stick to 50p, 20p, and 10p coins at first, but you can include 5p, 2p, and 1p coins later.

 Fun ways to teach children how to count money